 While flying from San Francisco to Dubai on an Emirates Airlines Airbus A-380, this incredible sight presented itself to me.
 I changed the angle slightly and voila!
 This became an unforgettable image in my travel archives.
 I may never get to the moon, but I sure can get closer by about 38,000 feet from earth!

 During one of many flights from San Francisco to Dubai, I saw an incredible sight.
 The rising sun reflected on the flaps and it was so bright that it seemed as if the flaps were all ‘lit up’.
 It was magical and breathtaking.
 I was so awestruck that I never thought of taking a picture.
 When I eventually did, I was late by a couple minutes and the plane had already begun the banking turn to the right.
 I was crushed and thought I’d missed the opportunity of a lifetime.

 But, it wasn’t long before the opportunity presented itself again!
-On an early morning flight from Bangalore to Hyderabad, I was flying Indigo Airlines, Airbus A-320.
+On an early morning flight from Bangalore to Hyderabad, I was flying AirAsia, Airbus A-320.
 Bleary-eyed and sleepy, I didn’t have the energy to focus on taking pictures.
 But, when I looked outside my window, I saw this gorgeous picture!
 Like fields of gold that capture one’s attention, this moment will stay in my memory for years to come.
 In an instant, lady luck had redeemed a past, photography mistake.
 Just like that!

 Una Paloma Blanca